dyno-might/dyno-might.github.io/_posts/2021-11-22-death-penalty.md

 This is less comfortable for someone sitting in a democracy a few centuries later.

-Now,this might just be some pragmatic flattery, and anyway I don't judge monarchists so far in the past.
+Now, this might just be some pragmatic flattery, and anyway I don't judge monarchists so far in the past.
 But whatever the motivations, look at what Beccaria is suggesting: We need an elite---monarchs are certainly elite---to impose enlightened policies on the public.
 In fact, [this happened](https://doi.org/10.2307/2276063).
 Tuscany, Russia, and Austria had monarchs who banned capital punishment soon after this book came out (though the bans didn't last forever).

 But that's not our story.
 We're interested in the history of the death penalty in *democracies*, which happens much later.
 In the next few posts, we'll go over the history of the death penalty in Germany, the UK, and France, which abolished the capital punishment in 1949, 1969, and 1981.
 We'll then contrast this to the U.S., where it remains in use.
 Our focus is not if the death penalty is good or right, but how these policies came to be, and what the public thought about them over time.